GfSE/SAF-Specification/stereotypes.md

 <html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Standardization-Subject'>Standardization Subject</A><BR>Standardization Subject: Subject of standardization of a standard, e.g. File Format or Protocol.<BR></html>

-## SAF_Subject
+## SAF_SubjectMatter

 ### Icon
 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Subject'>Subject</A><BR>Subject: Note: A claim cannot be generic, it has to be about something, it has to have a defined subject, e.g., system safety.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Subject-Matter'>Subject Matter</A><BR>Subject Matter: Note: A claim cannot be generic, it has to be about something, it has to have a defined subject, e.g., system safety.<BR></html>

 ## SAF_Supersedes